-Breakstone, White & Gluck brings over 100 years combined experience to our work as personal injury lawyers and car accident lawyers.
-Our firm represents clients in Worcester and across Central Massachusetts, including in Millbury, Grafton, Northbridge, Shrewsbury, Auburn, Princeton, Leicester, Spencer, Sterling, Fitchburg and Leominster.
+Breakstone, White & Gluck offers more than 125 years combined experience as Massachusetts personal injury lawyers.
+Our firm represents clients from Worcester and across Central Massachusetts, including Millbury, Grafton, Northbridge, Shrewsbury, Auburn, Princeton, Leicester, Spencer and Sterling.

 No one ever expects to be injured.
 And it is deeply upsetting when you learn you were injured by someone else's negligence.
-Had they taken safety precautions or used reasonable care, your injuries and now your work ahead in recovery could have been prevented.
+Had the person used more care, they could have prevented your injury and the hardship of recovery.

 Worcester Car Accidents

-Breakstone, White & Gluck represents plaintiffs in Massachusetts car accident and pedestrian accident cases.
-Our attorneys have the experience, expertise and resources to help clients with all types of auto claims, including those involving large trucks and rideshare vehicles.
-We start by carefully reviewing the facts of your case with you and explaining whether you may have the right to seek financial compensation.
+At Breakstone, White & Gluck, our attorneys have the experience, expertise and resources to help clients with all types of auto claims, including those involving large trucks and rideshare vehicles.
+We start by reviewing the facts of your case with you.
+We are here to answer your questions and advise you on whether you may have the right to seek financial compensation.

 In Massachusetts, drivers have a duty to use reasonable care when driving.
 This includes following traffic laws and operating at the speed limit or a reasonable speed for the traffic conditions.
 Drivers also have a responsibility not to engage in distracted driving or use a hand-held cell phone.
 In April 2020, the new Massachusetts hands-free driving law took full effect.
-Drivers now have clear guidance; picking up a cell phone to text or make a call is illegal and can result in a traffic citation and injuries to others.
+Drivers who pick up a cell phone to call or text are violating the law and can be cited.

 We invite you to read about our car accident case results, including our $7.1 million and $3.75 million awards for clients.

-After a pedestrian accident, it may not be clear what happened.
-The victim may not survive; there may be no other witnesses.
-We understand that not knowing can prolong a family's pain.
-It is our commitment to advocate for our clients and pursue these answers, in addition to the financial compensation they need.
+After a pedestrian accident, it may be unclear what happened.
+The victim may not survive; other witnesses may come forward.
+We understand that not knowing can prolong a family's pain and make it difficult to find closure.

 Worcester Bicycle Accident Lawyers